Doi9t/JarIntoJarLoader/README.md

 JarIntoJar is a [classloader](https://en.wikipedia.org/wiki/Java_Classloader) that allow to include dependencies as a JAR file (within the main JAR)

+**Warning**
+This classloader is still in development AND WILL slowdown your application (Depends on how many libraries you have in your application)

+Example:
+141 MB of libraries, it take about 43.166 seconds to init.
+32.8 MB of libraries, it take about 14.119 seconds to init.
+2.20 MB of libraries, it take about 2.047 seconds to init.

+Please, keep this in mind before using it

 **How to use**

-1) Include the JarIntoJarLauncher file (JarIntoJarLauncher.java) AND JarIntoJarLoader (JarIntoJarLoader.java) into your project
+1) Include the JarIntoJarLauncher file (JarIntoJarLauncher.java) into your project

 2) Edit the jar manifest